-- 32.9 If a qualifying practice session is stopped with less than five minutes remaining it will not be restarted. - 32.10 Two free practice sessions of 30 minutes duration will take place on the first day of the Event.
-In case of a split qualifying sessions, as defined in Article 33.2, the duration may be reduced to 25 minutes.
+32.9 If a qualifying practice session is stopped with less than five minutes remaining it will not be restarted.

+32.10 One free practice sessions of 30 minutes duration will take place on the first day of the Event.

+The free practice session will be carried out as a split session with the competitors divided in two groups.
+The free practice session of each group will be of 30 minutes duration.

+The allocation of all Competitors to these two groups will be done randomly at the end of the administrative checks.
+The group allocation will be posted latest 1h before the start of the free practice session on the official notice board.

-33) QUALIFYING PRACTICE SESSIONS
+33) QUALIFYING PRACTICE SESSIONS / QUALIFICATION RACE